joe-antognini/joe-antognini.github.io/_drafts/ai-residency-reflections.md

 About a year ago I finished up a year of doing machine learning research at Google as a Google AI Resident.
-(Technically when I started I was a Google Brain Resident, but midway through the powers that be decided to rebrand the program and I became a Google AI Resident.)
+(Technically when I started I was a Google Brain Resident, but midway through the powers that be decided to rebrand the program and I was supposed to refer to myself as a Google AI Resident.)
 I was in the second cohort so the program as a whole was still having a few teething issues, but it was nevertheless an extraordinarily valuable experience.
 This is a (fairly lengthy) blog post about my time there.

 ## Application and interview